ggc-itec/itec3870_social/Jacob_Piazza.md

-#Whoami?
+# Whoami?
 - Jacob Piazza
 - Student peer tutor(ITEC)
-- Digital Media Lab assistance
+- Digital Media Lab assistant
+## Favorite Quote
+> "We're made of star stuff.
+We are a way for the cosmos to know itself." -Carl Sagan, Cosmos